tingly-amua/Project---Aircraft-Risk/README.md

 - Broad phase of flight

 ## Data Preparation
+I utilized Python and Virtual Studio Code to load, prepare, analyze, and visualize the dataset.
+Python versions 3.8.5, 3.11.7, and 3.13.7 are effective.
 These are the packages i used in data analysis and visualization:

 ![importation](https://github.com/user-attachments/assets/2cec92e7-3021-4eee-b4f8-709983260308)